karawin/Ka-Radio32/HardwareConfig.md

 ### Encoders

-Two encoders maximun are supported, each with different actions:
+Two encoders maximum are supported, each with different actions:
 Encoder0: the volume control and stations change when pushed and held,
 Encoder1: the station control and volume change when pushed and held.